About heart conditions – angina

 The pain or discomfort associated with angina usually feels tight, gripping or squeezing, and can vary from mild to severe.
 Angina is usually felt in the centre of your chest, but may spread to either or both of your shoulders, or your back, neck, jaw or arm.
 It can even be felt in your hands.

 Sometimes, angina is felt in other areas of your body without being felt in your chest.
-Many people do not even feel pain – just an unpleasant sensation or discomfort in their chest.
+Many people don’t even feel pain – just an unpleasant sensation or discomfort in their chest.
 Angina may also be experienced as shortness of breath, rather than pain.

 If angina symptoms last longer than 10 minutes, call triple zero (000) for an ambulance.